Configure WorkHub for Your Team

 Common mistake Forgetting to assign users to a capacity scheme.
 Unassigned users fall back to the system default (8h/day, Mon–Fri), which may not reflect their actual schedule.
 After creating a custom scheme, always assign the relevant users.

 Manage holiday calendars from the Holidays tab.
 Holiday calendars reduce available capacity on specific dates.
-See the Holiday Schemes page for full details.
+See Holiday Schemes for full details.

 Holidays settings showing Holiday Calendars list with Main and US Federal Holidays